 Ever find yourself stuck in a loop of clicking “Download” on a dozen web pages, only to realize you’ve spent your whole morning babysitting your browser?
 You’re not alone.
 In my years working with SaaS and automation, I’ve seen teams lose hours (and sometimes their sanity) to the repetitive grind of manual file downloads.
-The kicker? , and nearly on busywork like file handling.
-That’s not just a productivity leak—it’s a flood.
+Asana's 2023 Anatomy of Work Index — — reports employees spend up to 62% of their time on repetitive "work about work", and Smartsheet's survey of frontline workers found nearly like data entry and file handling.

 Why Manual File Downloads Slow Down Your Workflow